5 Worst Practices to Avoid with EBS Storage

 Overprovisioning results in unnecessary cost, and can be diagnosed by checking EBS volumes metrics.
 Refer to our EBS master playbook for more information.

-2. Keeping unused EBS volumes and snapshots
+2. Keeping unused volumes and snapshots

 This is another bad practice where EBS volumes are provisioned for possible future use or at some point detached from existing EC2 instances, but aren’t used.
 These unattached volumes sit idle in the customer’s account, costing money.